solarfl4re/renew-books/README.md

 ### renew-books
-A script that renews library books and sends emails detailing what it did.
+A script that renews library books from Alaska libraries (Anchorage Public libraries, UAA, etc) and sends emails detailing what it did.

 **Dependencies:**
 * Selenium Webdriver